mobizt/FirebaseClient/README.md

 ### Tasks Timeout

-In async task, the send timeout and read timeout are 30 seconds by default and it cannot be changed.
+In case async task, the send timeout and read timeout are 30 seconds by default and it cannot be changed.

-In sync task, the timeout can be set via `AsyncClientClass::setSyncSendTimeout` and `AsyncClientClass::setSyncReadTimeout` for send timeout and read timeout respectively.
+In case sync task, the timeouts can be set via `AsyncClientClass::setSyncSendTimeout` and `AsyncClientClass::setSyncReadTimeout` for send timeout and read timeout respectively.

 - ### Async Result